enso-org/enso/gui/docs/product/visualizations.md

   will be inferred from the class name by splitting the camel-case name into chunks and converting them to lowercase string.

-- [Optional] **Field `inputType`**
+- ### [Optional] Field `inputType`

   The static field `inputType` is used to determine which Enso data types this visualization can be used for.
-Its value should be a valid Enso type, like "String | Int".
-In case the field is an empty string or it is missing, it will default to "Any", which is a type containing all other types.
+Its value should be a valid Enso type, like `"String | Int"`.
+In case the field is an empty string or it is missing, it will default to `"Any"`, which is a type containing all other types.
 It is a rare case when you want to define a visualization which is able to work with just any data type, so you are highly advised to provide the type definition.

-- [Optional] **Field `inputFormat`**
+- ### [Optional] Field `inputFormat`

   The static field `inputFormat` is used to determine what format the data should be provided to the `onDataReceived` function.
 Currently, the only valid